 Automatic Temperature Control Operation The system will Operation How Blower Control Mode Control Air Temperature Control Air Recirculation Control A/C Operation Full Automatic Operation Set blower knob to Auto.
 Set mode knob to Auto.
-Set temperature knobs for comfort.
-Automatic Automatic Automatic Automatic but can be overridden at any time.
+Set emperature knobs for comfort.
+Automatic Automatic Automatic Automatic but can be overridden for 10 minutes at a time.
 Automatic Blower Preferred Automatic Set blower knob to any desired airflow level other than Auto.
 Set mode knob to Auto.
 Set temperature knobs for comfort.
 User selectable to any speed.
-Automatic Automatic Automatic but can be overridden at any time.
+Automatic Automatic Automatic but be overridde for 10 minute at a time.
 Automatic Mode Preferred Automatic Set mode knob to any desired air delivery point other than Auto.
 Set blower knob to Auto.
 Set temperature knobs for comfort.
 Automatic User selectable to any air delivery point.
 Automatic User selectable outside or recirculated.
-User selectable A/C on or off, Blower and Mode Preferred Automatic Set blower knob to any desired airflow level other than Auto.
+Not allowed in Defrost Mode User selectable A/C on or off.
+Blower and Mode Set blower knob to any desired airflow level other than Auto.
 Set mode knob to any desired air delivery point other than Auto.
 Set temperature knobs for comfort.
 User selectable to any speed.
 User selectable to any air delivery point.
 Automatic User selectable outside or recirculated.
-User selectable A/C on or off.
+Not allowed in Defrost Mode User selectable A/C on or off.